Δ

 Mental health issues deserve just as much attention as other chronic conditions.
 Suicide, self-harm, and other violent tendencies might seem to occur at random and even without any provocation, yet predictive algorithms can detect specific patterns.

-While the Hospital Readmission Reduction Program has implemented measures to limit the unplanned 30-day patient readmission, it still happens all across the country.
-In 2018, an average adult readmission rate reached 14%, with 20% of them referring to one of four conditions – septicemia, heart failure, diabetes, and COPD.
+While the Hospital Readmission Reduction Program has implemented measures to limit unplanned 30-day patient readmission, it still happens all across the US.
+In 2022, the average adult readmission rate reached 17% and referred to one of four conditions: heart failure, tumor or cancer, diabetes, and COPD.

-With the help of predictive analytics, patients with a high risk of readmission can be discovered, warned, and provided better preventive care.
-For predictive analytics in healthcare real examples, take a look at this Texas hospital that has managed to cut its readmission rates by 5%.
+With the help of predictive healthcare analytics, patients with a high risk of readmission can be identified, warned, and provided with better preventive care.
+As for predictive analytics in healthcare real examples, let’s take a look at this case.

 Genetic irregularities are present in at least 10% of adults.
 Catching some of them at the early stages can help manage them and avoid complications later in life.
 However, analyzing genetic information is a complicated process, as the human genome is a complex system.

-This can effectively cut the need inpatient groups and overall streamline the research process.
-Besides, it allows one to narrow the focus to a single patient and develop a precise solution for their particular case.
+This can effectively cut the need for inpatient groups and overall streamline the research process.
+It also allows one to narrow the focus to a single patient and develop a precise solution for their particular case.

 Establishing a trusting personal relationship is as important in healthcare as choosing the right treatment plan.
 It can help incentivize patients to follow their treatment, return for the second examination, and overall form healthier habits, thus avoiding complications and more severe issues.

-Using predictive analytics to evaluate the person’s behavioral patterns allows the system to determine the best approach to them.
-It can also select the most suitable professional that has the best chance at establishing a personal connection.
+Using predictive analytics to evaluate the person’s behavioral patterns allows the healthcare system to determine the best approach to them.
+It can also select the most suitable professional that has the best chance of establishing a personal connection.

-A supply chain for any hospital is a complicated system, as the supplies needed to depend on the patient load and the specifics of each patient case.
+The supply chain for any hospital is a complicated system, as the supplies needed depend on the patient load and the specifics of each patient case.

-Using predictive analysis can help the hospital to make an utterly data-driven decision for future purchasing.
-This makes it easier to make purchasing more efficient and cost-effective by reducing unnecessary buys and waste of equipment.
+Using predictive analysis can help the hospital make utterly data-driven decisions for future purchasing.
+This makes purchasing more efficient and cost-effective by reducing unnecessary purchases and wasting equipment.

-By identifying the patterns inpatient care, a hospital, with the help of predictive modeling, can determine how many people should be in the hospital at any given moment.
-This can also help to correctly identify the need in certain specialists and allow them to have to time off at any other moment.
+By identifying the patterns of inpatient care, a hospital, with the help of predictive modeling, can determine how many people should be in the hospital at any given moment.
+This can also help correctly identify the needs of certain specialists and allow them to have time off at any other moment.

-Physics is merciless – no machine can work forever due to friction and resistance.
-That’s why, for some time now, predictive analytics have been used in various industries to predict the potential wear-out and failures of certain components.
+Physics is merciless—no machine can work forever due to friction and resistance.
+That’s why, for some time now, healthcare predictive analytics have been used in various industries to predict the potential wear-out and failures of certain components.

 Healthcare tools can benefit from such analysis as well.
 For example, by analyzing the data from sensors in an MRI machine, the system might predict its failure before it occurs.
 This allows for an issue to be fixed with a partial repair or a separate detail replacement.

-The National Healthcare Anti-Fraud Association estimates that the financial losses due to healthcare fraud amount from 3% up to 10% of funds spent on healthcare, which adds to a sum of up to $300 billion.
-Insurance companies have spent a lot of time and effort to reduce these sums, but only a few of them employ predictive analytics to tackle the problem on a large scale.
+The US government expects to recover more than $3 billion USD from healthcare fraud and misspent funds in fiscal year 2023.
+Insurance companies have spent much time and effort to reduce these sums, but only a few of them employ healthcare predictive analytics to tackle the problem on a large scale.

 With enough data on fraudulent insurance claims and insurance fund mismanagement, tailored machine learning algorithms can be developed and trained to determine whether there is any malicious intent behind the case early on.
 Thus, they will help to reduce the funds lost and dissuade the scammers from future attempts.

 Big data and predictive analytics in healthcare have an incredible potential to change the industry for the better.
-Not only can it help to improve the quality and effectiveness of the treatment, but also to reduce its costs, achieve better patient engagement, and even develop new methods and medication.
+Not only can they help improve the quality and effectiveness of the treatment, but also reduce its costs, achieve better patient engagement, and even develop new methods and medication.

-If you want to employ the predictive modeling methods, but don’t have enough knowledge or experience in the area, contact us at NIX United.
+If you want to employ predictive modeling methods but don’t have enough knowledge or experience in the area, contact us at NIX.
 We’ll share our expertise and help you develop unique solutions to your challenges.

 Predictive modeling methods in healthcare are used to detect the early signs of patient deterioration and risk-scoring for chronic patients.